-Students who still have sufficient knowledge of German are encouraged to write several sermons in that language.
+Students who have sufficient knowledge of German are encouraged to write several sermons in that language.

 During the entire course the method of personal consultation between instructor and students is followed in order to help the latter to meet the problems of text, outline, and final draft.
 Voice recorders (magnetic tape) are provided to aid the student in selfimprovement and correction.
 Except in cases of emergency, students are not to deliver in public any sermon which has not been passed upon by a member of the Faculty or some pastor.

 Hom.
-151 Juniors The Theory of Sermon Making Each quarter 2 hours Hoenecke and Habeck

-Hom152 Observation of Practice Preaching

-Juniors Each quarter 2 hours Hoenecke and Gawrisch

-Hom.
-252 Practice Preaching

-Middlers Each quarter 2 hours

-Hoenecke and Gawrisch

-Hom.
-352A Practice Preaching

-Seniors A sermon on an Old Testament text is to

-be delivered in class for criticism.

-1st quarter 2 hours

-Vogel and Gawrisch

-Seniors Practice Preaching

-Hom.
-352B A sermon on an Epistle text is to be

-delivered in class for criticism.

-2nd quarter 2 hours

-Vogel and Gawrisch

-Hom.
-352C Practice Preaching

-A sermon on a Gospel text is to be written

-as a final examination in homiletics.
-The

-class periods are used for a homiletical

-clinic to discuss practical problems in-

-volved in preaching.

-Seniors 3rd quarter 2 hours

-Vogel and Gawrisch
+151 Juniors The Theory of Sermon Making Each quarter 2 hours Hoenecke & Habeck Hom.
+152 Juniors Observation of Practice Preaching Each quarter 2 hours Hoenecke & Habeck Hom.
+252 Middlers Practice Preaching Each quarter 2 hours Hoenecke & Habeck Hom.
+352A Practice Preaching A sermon on an Old Testament text is to be delivered in class for criticism.
+Seniors 1st quarter 2 hours Vogel & Gawrisch Hom.
+352B Practice Preaching A sermon on an Epistle text is to be delivered in class for criticism.
+Seniors 2nd quarter 2 hours Vogel & Gawrisch Hom.
+352C Practice Preaching A sermon on a Gospel text is to be written as a final examination in homiletics.
+The class periods are used for a homiletical clinic to discuss practical problems in- volved in preaching.
+Seniors 3rd quarter 2 hours Vogel & Gawrisch